The Science Case for Building a Band 1 Receiver Suite for ALMA

-Given differing antenna numbers, sizes and baselines, the two observatories differ in various imaging metrics.
-(Note that these metrics ignore relative system temperatures, aperture efficiencies, pointing accuracies, and phase stabilities.)
-Comparing ``single-field sensitivity" ($ND$; where $D$ is the antenna diameter and $N$ is the number of antennas), EVLA is over twice as ``sensitive" as ALMA (17000 vs.~7200).
-Comparing ``mosaic image sensitivity" ($ND^2$), on the other hand, EVLA and ALMA are similar (680 vs.~600).
-EVLA's smaller number of baselines, however, yield a lower ``image fidelity" ($N^3$) by a factor of $>6$ (20,000 vs.~130,000).
-At present, EVLA has maximum baselines that are a factor of 2 larger than ALMA's (36.4~km vs.~15-18~km), suggesting the EVLA can produce images of up to a factor of 2 higher resolution than ALMA can at the same frequency.
-EVLA's larger dishes, however, mean that its minimum baselines are longer than ALMA's (35-m vs.~16-m), suggesting lower sensitivity to low surface brightness emission.
+\item Comparing ``mosaic image sensitivity" ($ND$), again on face value, JVLA and ALMA are similar (680 vs.~600).
+JVLA's smaller number of baselines, however, yield a lower ``image fidelity" ($N^3$) by a factor of $>6$ (20,000 vs.~130,000).
+JVLA's larger dishes, however, mean that its minimum baselines are longer than ALMA's (35-m vs.~16-m, see Table~\ref{table:beam_comp} for a comparison), suggesting lower sensitivity to low surface brightness emission.

+\item At present, JVLA has maximum baselines that are a factor of 2 larger than ALMA's (36.4~km vs.~15-18~km), suggesting the JVLA can produce images of resolution up to a factor of 2 higher than ALMA can at the same frequency. \end{itemize}

-In summary, for Band 1 frequencies, the EVLA and ALMA are effectively the same instrument at different latitudes, though each has different strengths.
-Weather conditions at both observatories suggest Band 1 observing conditions are relatively rare for EVLA but should be common for ALMA, but the relative fractions of available ``Band 1 time" need to be determined.
+In summary, at 35--50 GHz, the JVLA and ALMA are effectively the same instrument at very complementary latitudes and with somewhat different strengths.
+JVLA can go to lower frequencies than 35 GHz but ALMA Band 1 may include 50--52 GHz.
+Weather conditions at both observatories suggest Band 1 observing conditions are relatively rare for JVLA but should be common for ALMA, but the relative fractions of available ``Band 1 time" need to be determined.
 Also, the fraction of time at ALMA where no other frequency but Band 1 can be observed needs to be determined.